Ascend/tools_1/ais-bench_workload/tool/ais_infer/README_EN.md

 The front end is developed based on Python to realize the function of user interface.

 ## Environment Setup
 Ascend AI referencing equipment of development and operation environment should be installed.Python3 needs to be installed.
-Python3.7.5 is recommended.
 Python2 is not supported.

 ## Tool Preparation
 The cann environment needs to be installed for the compilation of this referencing tool.
 Users can set CANN_PATH environment variable specifies the path of the installed cann version, such as export CANN_PATH=/xxx/nnae/latest/.